 Depending on the tool, an AI-assisted transcription can be completed as the meeting is going on or within minutes following the end of the call.
 However, if it was a complex discussion, you may need to edit the transcript.

-A manual transcription generally is a long winded process.
+A manual transcription is generally a long-winded process.
 It can take 4-6 hours just to transcribe a 1 hour meeting.

 2. How Do Automated Transcription Tools Work?